 More information on the application process, guidelines and job postings can be found on MyTLU (login required).

 Texas Lutheran University does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities.
-The following person has been designated to handle inquiries regarding the non-discrimination policies: Dr. Bernadette Buchanan, Title IX Coordinator, 830-372-8060.
+The following person has been designated to handle inquiries regarding the non-discrimination policies: Dr. David Ortiz, Title IX Coordinator, 830-372-8060.
 TLU's Title IX policies are outlined at www.tlu.edu/titleix.
 For further information on notice of non-discrimination, click here for the address and phone number of the office that serves your area, or call 1-800-421-3481.